Coronary Artery Disease

 Coronary artery disease is the most common type of heart disease.
 It's also the number one killer of both men and women in the United States.

 When you have it, your heart muscle doesn't get enough blood.
 This can lead to serious problems, including

 It can be a shock to find out that you have coronary artery disease.
 Many people only find out when they have a heart attack.
 Whether or not you have had a heart attack, there are many things you can do to slow coronary artery disease and reduce your risk of future problems.

 What causes coronary artery disease?

 When plaque builds up in the coronary arteries, the heart doesn't get the blood it needs to work well.
 Over time, this can weaken or damage the heart.
 If a plaque tears, the body tries to fix the tear by forming a blood clot around it.
-The clot can block blood flow to the heart and cause a heart attack.
-See a picture of how plaque causes a heart attack.
+The clot can block blood flow to the heart and

 What are the symptoms?